 Report impersonation accounts

-You, or your friends receiving these friend requests, should go to the account in question and report it to Facebook.
+Your friends who received these friend requests should go to the account in question and report it to Facebook.

 Report profile option

-Make sure that your friends report the impersonator, not you.
+Make sure your friends report the impersonator, not you.

-Or you can tell your friends to simply ignore the friend requests because you’re already friends.
-Those requests are coming from a fake account.
+Or you can tell your friends to simply ignore the friend requests because you’re already friends ,and those requests are coming from a fake account.

 Why?